Kevin McReynolds: New York Mets (1987–1991)

-Kansas City Royals (1992–93)
+Kansas City Royals (1992–1993)

 On December 6, 1991, the Mets traded McReynolds, along with Gregg Jefferies and Keith Miller, to the Kansas City Royals for Bret Saberhagen.
 During his two years with the Royals, McReynolds hit a combined batting average of .246, hit 24 home runs and 91 RBIs.

 Back to the Mets (1994)

 On January 5, 1994, McReynolds was traded back to the Mets for Vince Coleman, after Coleman started a controversy in New York.
 McReynolds played his last year of baseball for the Mets, hitting .256 with 4 home runs and 21 RBIs.
 On October 25, 1994, McReynolds was granted free agency and ended his 12-year baseball career.

 Personal life

-McReynolds and his wife Jackie McReynolds married in 1987, and had two daughters together.
-McReynolds is an avid duck-hunter and fisherman.
+McReynolds and his ex-wife Jackie McReynolds married in 1987 and had two daughters together.
+McReynolds is an avid duck hunter and fisherman.
 After retiring, McReynolds built the Kevin McReynolds Sports Complex near Sylvan Hills High School.
-McReynolds also runs a commercial duck-hunting club in southeast Arkansas.
+McReynolds also ran a commercial duck-hunting club in southeast Arkansas.